 Here are a few key things to remember:

 - Medical Documentation.
 Write down the type of diabetes you have, other medical conditions, allergies along with current medications, doses and time you take them along with your pharmacy name, address and phone number.

 - Prescriptions.
 Ask for an extra supply of all medications, including insulin and glucagon, if prescribed.
 Also, make sure you have them stocked.

 - Insulin.
 If you lose power and you have unused insulin, don’t throw it out!
 In an emergency, it is okay to use expired or non-refrigerated insulin.
 To keep insulin cool, consider getting a Frio pack.
 Another excellent tool is the MedAngel Bluetooth thermometer for insulin.

 - Shelter.
 If you need shelter, you can contact the American Red Cross directly at 1-800-RED-CROSS.
 If you find yourself in a shelter without proper diabetes care and supplies, call 1-800-DIABETES.

 Finally stay informed.
-Visit Florida Disaster, Diabetes Disaster Response and DDRC’s Facebook page with information on how to access medical support, storm status, shelters, and open pharmacies during time of disaster.
+Visit Florida Disaster, Diabetes Disaster Response and DDRC’s Facebook page for information on how to access medical support, storm status, shelters, and open pharmacies during times of disaster.

 Emergencies can also come in the form of a lockdown situation.
-You’ want to make sure you are prepared at school if students may need to stay in place in the gym, playground, library or classroom.
+You’ll want to make sure your child is prepared at school if students may need to shelter in place in the gym, playground, library or classroom.
 Meet with your school contact to discuss a plan for your child in the event of a school lockdown or other emergency.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.